 Profit growth

-Initial investments depend on the business goals.
-But the key point is that real costs are always higher than the starting budget.
-New needs often appear along the way: marketing, sales, or extra production.
-On top of that, annual maintenance consumes 40-60% of the original budget.
-Still, data warehouses indirectly support future profit growth.
-Analytics prevents rash decisions and reduces errors caused by missing data.
+.
+Initial investment depends on the business goals.
+But the key thing to remember is that real costs are always higher than the starting budget.
+New needs often arise along the way: marketing, sales, or additional production.
+In addition, annual maintenance consumes 40-60% of the original budget.
+Yet data warehouses indirectly support profit growth in the future.
+Analytics helps prevent rash decisions and avoids mistakes caused by a lack of data.

-It also helps marketers attract new target audiences and develop catalog items or service list entries.
+It also helps marketers attract new target audiences and develop catalog items or service lists.

 Cost reduction